Unleashing women's power one story at a time.

 Invisible?
 Not exactly.

-We are modern women.
+We are modern women over 50.

 When we speak, we expect to be heard.